 The UW Global Launch in London program is a collaboration between the London-based Foundation for International Education (FIE) and International Academic Programs (IAP) at the University of Wisconsin-Madison.
-This Program Handbook provides you with information and advice available at the time of posting.
-Changes may occur before your departure or while you are abroad, and you will receive notification of these changes at your wisc.edu email.
+This IAP Program Handbook provides you with information and advice available at the time of posting.
+This handbook will be expanded as program details are finalized in the coming months.
+Changes may occur before your departure or while you are abroad, and you will receive notification of these changes through your wisc.edu email.